Updated April 2, 2020

-Playwright, librettist, scriptwriter and LGBTQ activist Terrence McNally has long believed in the power of the arts to transform society and make a difference.
+Playwright, librettist, scriptwriter and LGBTQ activist Terrence McNally died on March 24, 2020 from complications due to the coronavirus.
+Born November 3, 1938, McNally long believed in the power of the arts to transform society and make a difference.
 His trailblazing works, such as Ragtime, Kiss of the Spider Woman, Love!
 Valour!
 Compassion!, the Maria Callas-inspired Master Class, and Frankie and Johnny in the Clair de Lune do just that.

-On June 9, McNally will receive a 2019 Tony Award for Lifetime Achievement in the Theatre – his fifth Tony.
-On June 14, American Masters lifts the curtain on his remarkable life and career in the documentary Terrence McNally: Every Act of Life.
+On June 9, 2019, McNally received a 2019 Tony Award for Lifetime Achievement in the Theatre – his fifth Tony.
+On June 14, American Masters lifted the curtain on his remarkable life and career in the PBS national premiere of Terrence McNally: Every Act of Life.

 “Terrence is able to get to the core of the human condition in so many different ways,” says Audra McDonald, a Tony winner for Ragtime and Master Class who is currently starring in an acclaimed Broadway revival of Frankie and Johnny in the Clair de Lune with Michael Shannon.

 In addition to new interviews with McNally, the film features insights from his friends and family, and notable stars of stage and screen including F. Murray Abraham, Christine Baranski, Tyne Daly, Edie Falco, John Kander, Nathan Lane, Angela Lansbury, Audra McDonald, Rita Moreno, Chita Rivera, plus the voices of Bryan Cranston and Meryl Streep.